Updated on: September 22, 2023

 - Anti-phishing protection.

-Bitdefender is way better than Windows Defender, Windows’s built-in antivirus — Bitdefender is easier to use and offers more effective protections.
-I also love Bitdefender’s layout and ease of use — it’s perfect for non-tech-savvy users.
+Bitdefender is way better than Windows Defender — it’s easier to use and offers more effective protections.
+I also love Bitdefender’s layout and ease of use.
+It’s very intuitive and perfect for non-tech-savvy users.

 I’m a big fan of Bitdefender’s free anti-phishing protection.
 I tested it against various malicious sites that had managed to get past Chrome and Firefox’s built-in protections (and past several other antiviruses too).
 Bitdefender was able to block every single site.

-What’s more, Bitefender offers high quality real-time protection for free.
+What’s more, Bitdefender offers high-quality real-time protection for free.
 Most free antivirus software, including TotalAV’s free PC antivirus, requires users to upgrade to access real-time protection.
-That said, I would like to see the company offer a couple of other free features with the Antivirus Free app, like a VPN and PC optimization tools.
+That said, I would like to see Bitdefender offer a couple of other free features, like a VPN and PC optimization tools.

 Bottom Line: